Traveling New Roads Together

 1. Encourage and equip at every stage.

-Don’t force your child to grow up too fast, but don’t ever ask, “Do you really think you are ready for this?”
-Instill confidence in your kids from the time they step into elementary school to their last day of college.
+While we don’t want to force kids to grow up too fast, it is important that we also instill confidence from the time they step into elementary school to their last day of college.
+Don’t ever ask, “Do you really think you are ready for this?”
 If they feel prepared and that you are cheering them on at every step, that transition is so much easier!

 2. Slowly release the reigns.